Edmund Gibson

-Edmund Gibson (1669 – 6 September 1748) was a British divine who served as Bishop of Lincoln and Bishop of London, jurist, and antiquary.
+Edmund Gibson (1669 – 6 September 1748) was an English divine who served as Bishop of Lincoln and Bishop of London, jurist, and antiquary.

 Early life and career

-He was born in Bampton, Westmorland.
-In 1686 he was entered a scholar at Queen's College, Oxford.
-Shortly after Thomas Tenison's elevation to the see of Canterbury in 1694 Gibson was appointed chaplain and librarian to the archbishop, and in 1703 and 1710 respectively he became rector of Lambeth and archdeacon of Surrey.
+Gibson was born in Bampton, Westmorland.
+In 1686 he entered at Queen's College, Oxford, as a scholar.
+Shortly after Thomas Tenison's elevation to the see of Canterbury in 1694, Gibson was appointed as his chaplain and librarian; in 1703 he became rector of Lambeth and in 1710 archdeacon of Surrey.

 Episcopal career

-In 1716 Gibson was presented to the see of Lincoln, whence he was in 1723 translated to London.
+In 1716 Gibson was presented to the see of Lincoln, from where in 1723 he was translated to London.
 For twenty-five years he exercised influence, being consulted by Sir Robert Walpole on ecclesiastical affairs.

-While a conservative in church politics, and opposed to Methodism, he was no persecutor, and indeed broke with Walpole on the Quakers' Relief Bill of 1736.
+While a conservative in church politics, and opposed to Methodism, Gibson was no persecutor of nonconformists, and indeed he broke with Walpole on the Quakers' Relief Bill of 1736.
 He exercised oversight over the morals of his diocese; and his denunciation of the masquerades which were popular at court finally lost him the royal favour.
 He served as a founding governor of a charity called the Foundling Hospital.
 His endorsement can be seen as significant since the Foundling Hospital, created by royal charter, was the nation's first non-church initiated institution to target this sort of social ill.

 Gibson died in 1748, and is buried at All Saints Church, Fulham, London.